DhruvinSoni30/Infrastructure_Provisioining_Terraform/Infrastructure_Definition/README.md

+### Infrastructure Provisioning Logic
-### The main logic of the infrastructure spin-up is written over here and divided into the terraform modules.
+* The main logic of the infrastructure spin-up is written over here and divided into the terraform modules.